 I soak my Spanish moss and hang it to dry

 Spanish moss can be propagated by seed or division.
 Small pieces of it can grow into large plants so it can be pulled apart.
-It flowers with tiny yellow-green flowers and if pollinated, produce seeds that disperse by floating on small threads on the seeds, which act like parachutes.
+It flowers with tiny yellow-green flowers and if pollinated, produces seeds.
+These disperse by floating on small threads on the seeds, which act like parachutes.

-I love seeing this iconic plant when I visit the southern United States and love having some hanging in my home, as well.
+I love seeing this iconic plant when I visit the southern United States.
+I love having some hanging in my home, as well.
 With the right care, you too can have some of the iconic south in your home.

 Have a great week, plant friends!